-- 1. Complete the UNC Asheville Satisfactory Academic Progress Appeal form, available at http://financialaid.unca.edu/forms/. - 2.
-Attach a personal letter, describing in detail the extenuating circumstances that prevented you from maintaining Satisfactory Academic Progress, and what steps you intend to take to assure that you will maintain SAP in the future. - 3.
+- Complete the UNC Asheville Satisfactory Academic Progress (SAP) Appeal form, available at https://financialaid.unca.edu/forms/. - Attach a personal letter, describing, in detail, the extenuating circumstances that led to the loss of Satisfactory Academic Progress, and what steps will be taken to assure SAP will be maintained in the future. - 3.
 Submit the SAP Appeal form and all of the required documentation to the UNC Asheville Office of Financial Aid.
-Acceptable documentation for the appeal is as follows: - For the death of an immediate family member: a copy of the death certificate or newspaper clipping that states your relationship to the deceased.
+Acceptable documentation for the appeal is as follows:

-- For illness: statement from physician explaining the type of illness and the date and length of the illness. - Other: proper documentation surrounding the circumstances.
+- For the death of an immediate family member: a copy of the death certificate or newspaper clipping that states your relationship to the deceased. - For illness: statement from physician explaining the type of illness and the date and length of the illness. - Other: proper documentation surrounding the circumstances.

-Appeals must be received in the Financial Aid Office 30 days prior to the start of the semester for which you are trying to reestablish eligibility.
+Appeals must be received in the Office of Financial Aid at least 30 days prior to the start of the semester for which the student is trying to reestablish eligibility.
 Students appealing after this time frame should be prepared to pay for the semester expenses.
 If the appeal is granted, students cannot submit appeals for other semesters citing the same extenuating circumstances.
 Students whose appeals are approved will receive aid on a probationary status.

-Financial Aid Probation
+Financial Aid Probation Period

-The Probationary status is assigned by UNC Asheville's Office of Financial Aid to all students who fail to make SAP, and who have appealed and had eligibility for Title IV aid reinstated.
-UNC Asheville's Office of Financial Aid may impose conditions for student's continued eligibility to receive Title IV aid.
-If the Financial Aid Office chooses not to impose conditions for a student's continued eligibility, the student may receive aid for one additional payment period.
-If at the end of the unconditional payment period the student still fails to make SAP, all Title IV aid will be canceled until the student can regain SAP standards.
-No additional appeals will be granted.
-The student should be prepared to pay until SAP is obtained.
-After Financial Aid Probation, the student must be making SAP or must be successfully following an academic plan.
+Financial aid probation occurs for all students who fail to make SAP and/or have appealed.
+It may also occur for students whose eligibility for financial aid was conditionally reinstated.
+The Office of Financial Aid may impose conditions for student's continued eligibility to receive financial aid during this period.
+If the Office of Financial Aid does not impose conditions for a student's continued eligibility, the student may receive aid for one additional payment period.
+If at the end of the unconditional payment period the student still fails to make SAP, all financial aid will be canceled until the student can regain SAP standards.
+The student should be prepared to pay expenses out-of-pocket until SAP is re-established.
+After the financial aid probation period, the student must be making SAP or must be successfully following an academic plan.
 There are no exceptions to this condition.